-Whether you’re shopping for yourself or your children, back-to-school shopping can be overwhelming.
-These shopping tips will help you score savings as you earn rewards on the best credit cards for back to school.
+Whether you’re shopping for yourself or your children, back-to-school shopping can be overwhelming — but these tips can help you score savings as you earn rewards on the best credit cards for back to school.

 There’s nothing cheap these days about back-to-school spending.
-The National Retail Foundation says families with children in elementary through high school plan to spend an average of $696.70 on school supplies before summer vacation ends this year.
+In 2021, the National Retail Federation said families with children in elementary through high school plan to spend an average of $848.90 on school supplies — $59 more than the previous year.

-That’s an all-time high, and up from an average of $684.79 last year.
 It’s even worse for families with college students.
-The National Retail Federation says these families will spend an average of $976.78 on back-to-school supplies this year.
-That’s up from $942.17 in 2018.
+The National Retail Federation says these families will spend an average of $1,200.32 on back-to-school supplies this year.
+That’s up $141 compared to 2020.

-Since you’re going to be spending on pencils, backpacks, clothing and scissors this summer, why not earn extra rewards, cash-back bonuses or miles?
+Since you already plan to spend on pencils, backpacks, clothing and scissors this summer, why not earn extra rewards or bonuses?
 You can — if you use your credit cards wisely.

 Here are the best credit cards and spending tips for boosting your back-to-school rewards and savings this year.

 Citi Double Cash Card: Best everyday card